alexgreene/SLOPD-log-data/README.md

 Whatever the heck you want.
 Do some data science, journalism stuff, or make something cool or whatever.

 ### If I use this do I owe you a life debt
-No, but I'd love to hear what you use the data for. email: alexgrn7@gmail.com / or / twitter: @alexg473
+No, but I'd love to hear what you use the data for.